6 of the Best Small-Cap ETFs to Buy Now

 The strategist adds that small company earnings growth appears to have "troughed over the past year, setting up future year expectations in a big way."
 According to current estimates, analysts see small-cap earnings growth surpassing that of S&P 500 companies in 2025 and 2026.

-Small caps also appear primed for outperformance once interest rates come down, which is expected to start happening at the next Fed meeting in late September.
-According to CME Group's FedWatch Tool, futures traders are pricing in a roughly 50% chance the central bank will enact at least two quarter-percentage-point rate cuts this year with the first coming on September 18.
+Small caps also appear primed for outperformance as interest rates continue to come down.
+Following the Fed's jumbo-sized rate cut in late September, futures traders are pricing in strong odds the central bank will enact at least two quarter-percentage-point rate cuts by the end of this year.
 This means small caps should have at least one catalyst on the horizon.

 With that in mind, below are six small-cap ETFs that should be on your radar.